acli/artist-tools/README.md

 ### check_midi_keyboard

-Some MIDI controllers (for example the Nektar SE49) do not show you if you’ve transposed by semitones.
-So once you’ve transposed by semitones there’s no way (unless you have absolute pitch) to know how to cancel it.
-This small script shows you what note you’ve pressed so you can cancel any transpositions.

 This is basically a cruder version of aseqdump, but shows you note names instead of note numbers.
+This was mainly used for figuring out how to cancel any transpositions you’ve set on your MIDI controller (some MIDI controllers, for example the Nektar SE49, do not show if you’ve transposed by semitones).

 Requires [MIDI::ALSA](https://metacpan.org/pod/MIDI::ALSA)